-Nectarine pie, one of my favorite cakes in particular.
+Nectarine pie, is one of my favorite cakes in particular.
 I have been making it for over 30 years and it is always, without exception, enthusiastically received (along with a scoop of vanilla ice cream).

 Start by making a short pastry; divide it into two parts, line a pan with one part, and save the other part to cover the pie.
 Next, we make a filling of nectarine, some flour, lemon juice, and salt.

 Spread the base of the short pastry with almond butter and place the nectarine filling on top.